15 SMART Goals Examples for Kids

 What Is a SMART Goal?

 SMART is an acronym for Specific, Measurable, Achievable, Relevant, and Time-Bound.
-And the great thing about the SMART goal method is that it can be used for any kind of goal from building confidence as a child to retiring early as an adult (and everything that happens in the meantime).
-This is because the SMART goal method teaches people how to break their large ambitions down into bite-sized, actionable steps that they can realistically follow through with, meaning they will be more likely to reach their goals.
+And the great thing about the SMART goal method is that it can be used for any goal, from building confidence as a child to retiring early as an adult (and everything that happens in the meantime).
+This is because the SMART goal method teaches people how to break their large ambitions into bite-sized, actionable steps that they can realistically follow through with, meaning they will be more likely to reach their goals.

 Let’s look at each component of a SMART goal: